ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 either of these methods, based on implementation-specific policy or user input.
 Details of such policy are out of scope of this document.
 Clients MUST NOT automatically use a Designated Resolver without some sort of validation, such as the two methods defined in this document or a future mechanism.
+Use without validation can allow an attacker to direct traffic to an Encrypted Resolver that is unrelated to the original Unencrypted DNS Resolver, as described in {{security}}.

 A client MUST NOT re-use a designation discovered using the IP address of one Unencrypted DNS Resolver in place of any other Unencrypted DNS Resolver.
 Instead,